pkhead/rw-personalized/README.md

 I'm just having too much fun writing this readme.
 In actuality, it just does various miscellaneous things.
 Current features include:
 - Blue Lizards, Caramel Lizards, and Grapple Worms have a chance to be "shiny" (i.e., differently colored)
-- You may encounter Larry (configurable through Spawn Chance in the Remix config)
+- You may encounter "Larry" (configurable through Spawn Chance in the Remix config)

 In the future I may add more funny miscellaneous things.